A Self-Healing Magnetic-Array-Type Current Sensor with Data-Driven Identification of Abnormal Magnetic Measurement Units

-After the abnormal MMUs are identified, the measurement results of only the normal MMUs are used to represent the current measurement result using (\ref{eq:13}).
-Fig. \ref{fig_current} (a) and (b) show the current measurement result of the proposed self-healing approach, where both the relative amplitude error $\epsilon_{\mathrm{A}}$ and the phase error $\epsilon_{\mathrm{P}}$ of the measured current phasor, referred to a zero-flux current sensor, are plotted.
+\textit{Step 3: Current Measurement Results.} After the abnormal MMUs are identified, the measurement results of only the normal MMUs are used to represent the current measurement result using (\ref{eq:13}).
+Fig. \ref{fig_current} (a) and (b) show the current measurement result of the proposed self-healing approach, where both the amplitude relative error $\epsilon_{\mathrm{A_I}}$ and the phase error $\epsilon_{\mathrm{P_I}}$ of the measured current phasor, referred to a zero-flux current sensor, are plotted.
 In the same figure, the amplitude and phase measurement results of a conventional current measurement method, i.e. if the measurements of all the MMUs are used, are also presented for comparison.

 It can be seen from Fig. \ref{fig_current} that for a conventional approach, the current measurement result exhibits an error change closely correlated to the contribution of the measurement error drifts in abnormal MMUs.
-As it can be identified from Fig.\ref{fig_current} (a) the relative amplitude error continuously changes twice in the negative error direction, due to the error decrease of $S_1$ and $S_2$, and then increases towards a positive error direction arising from the error change of $S_3$.
-A maximum relative amplitude error of $-0.75\%$ is reached and the final error is $0.3\%$.
-From Fig.\ref{fig_current} (b), when all MMUs are used for current measurement, the phase error continuously decreases to negative error twice, due to the negative drift of the phase errors for $S_1$ and $S_2$, and finally reaches -0.036 rad.
-When the identified abnormal MMUs are eliminated as proposed, the relative error and the phase error of the current are respectively at a level of $0.2\%$ and $1.5\times10^{-3}$ rad, which significantly demonstrates the validation of the proposed self-healing method for a magnetic-array-type current senor.
+As it can be identified from Fig. \ref{fig_current} (a) the amplitude relative error continuously changes twice in the negative error direction, due to the error decrease of $S_1$ and $S_2$, and then increases towards a positive error direction arising from the error change of $S_3$.
+A maximum amplitude relative error of $-0.75\%$ is reached and the final error is $0.3\%$.
+From Fig. \ref{fig_current} (b), when all MMUs are used for current measurement, the phase error continuously decreases to negative error twice, due to the negative drift of the phase errors for $S_1$ and $S_2$, and finally reaches -0.036\,rad.
+When the identified abnormal MMUs are eliminated as proposed, the amplitude relative error and the phase error of the current are respectively at a level of $0.2\%$ and $1.5\times10^{-3}$\,rad, which significantly demonstrates the validation of the proposed self-healing method for a magnetic-array-type current senor.